WordsOut poems

 where her skills

-will be sorely missed now that they are levening
+now that they are levening

-For she even knows
+for she even knows

-what those wee black dots and lines on the paper mean
+and lines on the paper mean

 which is more than

-can be said for many of the St Johns Music Team.
+can be said for many of the

-Now Mike’s manner
+Mike’s manner

-was sometimes gruff, but let it be known throughout the planet
+but let it be known throughout the

-That beneath this
+that beneath this

-rough exterior beats a heart of pure granite.
+rough exterior beats a heart

 If Michael had been

-one of the twelve that Jesus chose
+one of the twelve that

-He’d have been the
+he’d have been the

-one arranging the seating for 5000 to sit in rows.
+for 5000 to sit in rows.

 A handyman, an

-estate agent and a tough negotiator
+estate agent and a tough

-(Though he’d buy
+(though he’d buy

 you a pint of Directors’ later)

-And he kept a cool
+and he kept a cool

 head when choosing vicars

-Where many others
+where many others

-may be getting a twist in their knickers
+may be getting a twist in

-And he knew
+and he knew

-something no-one had ever known in
+something no-one had ever known

-That was the right
+that was the right

 key for every single door

-(Although it is
+(although it is

-said that one night his concentration slipped
+said that one night

-But he did not have
+but he did not have

-to do all this alone as we have found
+to do all this alone

 For St Johns has a

-caretaker who lives underground
+caretaker who lives

-And between Michael
+and between Michael

-and Gary the teamwork was plain
+and Gary the teamwork

-The Batman and
+the Batman and

 Robin of